-READING PLUS EXEMPLARS STANDARD IDENTIFIER STANDARD ALIGNMENT READING STEM WRITING PROMPT Informational Text ELA-Literacy.RI.7.1 Key Ideas and Details - Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+READING PLUS EXEMPLARS STANDARD CLUSTER ALIGNMENT READING STEM WRITING PROMPT Informationa Text CCSS.ELA-Literacy.
+RI.7.1 Key Ideas and Details Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
 Standard met How can the sense of taste protect people from harm?
 Explain how prior knowledge helped you infer information from a selection.
-ELA-Literacy.RI.7.2 Key Ideas and Details - Determine two or more central ideas in a text and analyze their development over the course of the text; provide an objective summary of the text.
+CCSS.ELA-Literacy.
+RI.7.2 Key Ideas and Details Determine two or more central ideas in a text and analyze their development over the course of the text; provide an objective summary of the text.
 Standard met What were the two most significant contributions of the Tuskegee Airmen?
 Create a website for a non-fiction selection you read.
 Include the main idea and supporting details.
 Include images that would help viewers of your website better understand the topic.
-ELA-Literacy.RI.7.3 Key Ideas and Details - Analyze the interactions between individuals, events, and ideas in a text (e.g., how ideas influence individuals or events, or how individuals influence ideas or events).
+CCSS.ELA-Literacy.
+RI.7.3 Key Ideas and Details Analyze the interactions between individuals, events, and ideas in a text (e.g., how ideas influence individuals or events, or how individuals influence ideas or events).
 Standard met The Ice Palace mentioned in this selection does not allow visitors because Describe the cause and effect relationship in a selection you read.
-ELA-Literacy.RI.7.4 Craft and Structure - Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze the impact of a specific word choice on meaning and tone.
+CCSS.ELA-Literacy.
+RI.7.4 Craft and Structure Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze the impact of a specific word choice on meaning and tone.
 Standard met In this excerpt, what is the meaning of the word "cropping"?
 Choose a selection that included some unfamiliar vocabulary.
 Replace the unfamiliar words with synonyms that are easier to understand yet still convey the same meaning.
-ELA-Literacy.RI.7.5 Craft and Structure - Analyze the structure an author uses to organize a text, including how the major sections contribute to the whole and to the development of the ideas.
-Standard met How does this maxim by Confucius in the opening paragraph relate to the rest of the selection?
-Describe an author's use of sensory details in a selection that you have read.
-Explain how the author shared information through descriptions that use sight, sound, taste, smell, or touch.
-ELA-Literacy.RI.7.6 Craft and Structure - Determine an author's point of view or purpose in a text and analyze how the author distinguishes his or her position from that of others.
+CCSS.ELA-Literacy.
+RI.7.6 Craft and Structure Determine an author's point of view or purpose in a text and analyze how the author distinguishes his or her position from that of others.
 Standard met Why does the author include these quotes by Thomas Mayfield?
 How effective were the words and writing style used by the author of a selection?
 Explain why.
-ELA-Literacy.RI.7.8 Integration of Knowledge and Ideas - Trace and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient to support the claims.
+CCSS.ELA-Literacy.
+RI.7.8 Integration of Knowledge and Ideas Trace and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient to support the claims.
 Standard met Based on this excerpt, what does the author do to present an unbiased opinion?
 Write a newspaper editorial or blog post to support an opinion expressed in a selection you read.